Britannia Hotels have 47 hotels

-across the UK offering over 8000 bedrooms.
-Location is the
+across the UK offering over 9,000 bedrooms.
+Location is the key to

-key to our success, our hotels can be found in prime cities
+our success, our hotels can be found in prime cities throughout

-throughout the UK, as well as near major airports,
+the UK, as well as near major airports, in seaside

-to companies and individuals when making buying decisions.
+individuals when making buying decisions.
+Britannia not only

-Britannia not only offers extremely competitive rates but also
+offers extremely competitive rates but also combines this with

-combines this with richness in décor and facilities such as a
+richness in décor and facilities such as a choice of restaurants,

 A Brief History of Britannia Hotels